-Preparation and Applications of Poultry Manure, Neem leaf Extract
+Preparation and Applications of Poultry Manure, Neem Leaf Extract

 3.5.1 Poultry manure

 Poultry manure was air-dried and finely crushed.
-0.089kg (89g) of the poultry manure was weighed and added to poly pots filled with 10kg soil 2 weeks before planting.
+0.089kg (89g) of the poultry manure was weighed and added to poly pots filled with 10kg of soil 2 weeks before planting.

 3.5.2 Neem Leaf Extracts

 Fresh leaves of neem were washed with tap water and then shade dried for seven days at room temperature 2± 270C.
 The dried leaves were milled into uniform powder.
-500g of the dried powered neem leaf sample was weighed and soaked in 5 and 10 litres of water respectively, stirred for 30 minutes and left for 24 hours.
-The extract filtered through cheese cloth about two times to separate the residues from the solution, a method adopted from Sale et al., 2015.
-Neem leaf extracts was sprayed at the rate of 30ml for each plant at two weeks interval, starting from two weeks after germination to fruit maturity.
+500g of the dried powered neem leaf sample was weighed and soaked in 5 and 10 litres of water, respectively, stirred for 30 minutes and left for 24 hours.
+The extract was filtered through cheese cloth about two times to separate the residues from the solution, a method adopted from Sale et al., 2015.
+Neem leaf extracts was sprayed at the rate of 30ml for each plant at two-week interval, starting from two weeks after germination to fruit maturity.

 Experimental Design

-The experiment (hoop-house pot experiment) was laid out as Completely Randomized Design (CRD) with twelve treatments replicated three times.
+The experiment (hoop-house pot experiment) was laid out as a Completely Randomized Design (CRD) with twelve treatments replicated three times.
 The treatments consist of milled neem leaves mixed in 0, 5 and 10 litres of water rates of concentrations and 20t/ha poultry manure singly and in all possible combinations and control.

 Data Collections and Statistical Analysis

-Data were collected on Percentage Emergence (%), Number of Days to 50% flowering, Number of Days to Fruiting, plant height, number of leaves and number of branches at intervals of two (2) weeks from 6 WAP.
-Harvesting of fresh fruits begins at 10 WAP which was done in 4 days interval.
-The Level of pest and disease infestation, number of flowers and fruits per plant was counted and the fresh fruit weight per plant was recorded.
-All data obtained for each character were subjected to analysis of variance (ANOVA) using Minitab software and the treatment means were separated by Fisher’s Least Significant Difference (LSD) at 5% probability.
+Data were collected on Percentage Emergence (%), Number of Days to 50% flowering, Number of Days to Fruiting, plant height, number of leaves, and number of branches at intervals of two (2) weeks from 6 WAP.
+Harvesting of fresh fruits begins at 10 WAP, which was done in 4-day interval.
+The Level of pest and disease infestation, number of flowers and fruits per plant, was counted, and the fresh fruit weight per plant were recorded.
+All data obtained for each character were subjected to analysis of variance (ANOVA) using Minitab software, and the treatment means were separated by Fisher’s Least Significant Difference (LSD) at 5% probability.

 RESULTS